vanishers-atlas/FPE/README.md

 This repo for the development and testing of the FPE (FPGE processing element) and related tools.

+After cloning/ forking the repo rename the root directory from *spfe* to *FPE*.

 ## Tools

 Like tools how been written in python 3, any none standard library required to run them are listed below: